 Internships and summer jobs in parks or with conservationists are valuable when pursuing a career in Natural Resource Conservation.
 These provide you with experience within the field before beginning your own career.
 Employers prefer graduates with a degree from a program that is accredited by the Society of American Foresters (SAF).

 A career in Natural Resources Conservation can take you all over the world.
 Conservationists hold jobs in offices, labs, outdoors, and doing fieldwork in remote locations.
-Although it's not necessary, some conservationists decide to continue their education to receive either their masters or Ph.D.
+Although it's not necessary, some conservationists decide to continue their education to receive either their master's degree or Ph.D.
 This is a career field that is experiencing slow growth.
 Take this into account when researching your options.

 Here is a small sample of the careers that a degree in Natural Resources Conservation might open up.